2015–16 Munster Rugby season: 2015–16 European Rugby Champions Cup

 The draw for the 2015-16 European Rugby Champions Cup was held on 17 June.
 Munster will face Stade Francais, Leicester Tigers and Benetton Treviso.

-Munster opened their campaign on 14 November against Benetton Treviso at Thomond Park and won the game on a 32-7 scoreline with a bonus point secured after a late try by Simon Zebo in a match played in wet and windy conditions.
+Munster opened their campaign on 14 November against Benetton Treviso at Thomond Park and won the game on a 32–7 scoreline with a bonus point secured after a late try by Simon Zebo in a match played in wet and windy conditions.

-On 17 November, Stade Français postponed their Champions Cup clash with Munster on the 22 November in the wake of the Paris attacks.
+On 17 November, Stade Français postponed their Champions Cup clash with Munster on 22 November in the wake of the Paris attacks.

 On 12 December, Munster lost to Leicester Tigers at Thomond Park by 31–19.

 On 9 January, Munster were eliminated from the European Rugby Champions Cup after a 27–7 defeat to Stade Français in Stade Jean-Bouin in Paris.
 Stade Francais played 40 minutes of the game with 14 men after Josaia Raisuqe's received a red card but outscored their Munster 17-7 during that period.

-A week later on 16 January, Munster defeated Stade Français at Thomond Park 26-13 to avoid a fourth straight defeat in the competition.
+A week later on 16 January, Munster defeated Stade Français at Thomond Park 26–13 to avoid a fourth straight defeat in the competition.

 Munster finished their European Champions Cup campaign with a bonus-point triumph away to Treviso on 24 January.